Let’s really talk the economic benefits of recycling.

 5. 31 Percent Said They Motivate Others In Their Community To Recycle

 Most of those polled said they are not very enthusiastic about motivating others to recycle.
 But community recycling drives can be a great way to protect the environment and have fun.
 It can also be a great way of contributing towards a healthy community, says the EPA on how recycling can lead to community development.

 There are many things you can do to get others in your community to recycle.
 From organizing cleanup drives on Earth Day (April 22) to asking people to donate old books, toys, furniture etc. to charity, here are some ideas on what you can do in your community (http://www.epa.gov/).

-In conclusion and back even according to the 2011 statistics from the EPA.
+In conclusion let’s really start thinking about the economic benefits of recycling.
+That’s according to the statistics from the EPA.
 The national recycling rate stands at 34.7 percent.
 Much of the waste generated ends up as toxic waste in landfills and incinerators.

 Finally, Regular recyclers, you need to recycle more and get others in your neighborhood to start recycling for a cleaner, greener planet.